mpbsd/arch/README.md

 This is a walk-through of the installation process of Arch Linux on bare metal with full disk encryption (LVM on LUKS).
-It's assumed that Arch will be the only OS of the target machine (what else would need, huh?).
+It's assumed that Arch will be the only OS on the target machine (what else would need, huh?).

 Disclaimer
 ----------